digital-asset/daml-finance/docs/source/tutorial/getting-started/settlement.rst

 Running the script
 ******************

-This tutorial is executed in the ``Settlement`` script.
+The code for this tutorial can be executed via the ``runSettlement`` function in the ``Settlement.daml`` module.

-The first part is a repetition of the workflow of the previous tutorial.
-Only, in this case, two cash instruments are issued instead of just one.
+The first part executes the script from the previous :doc:`Transfer <transfer>` tutorial to arrive at the initial state for this scenario.
+We then create an additional *token* instrument and credit Alice's account with it.

-The interesting bit starts once Alice proposes the FX trade to Bob.
-Before creating the trade proposal, we need to instantiate a :ref:`Settlement Factory <type-daml-finance-interface-settlement-factory-factory-31525>` contract.
+The interesting bit starts once Alice proposes the DvP trade to Bob.
+Before creating the DvP proposal, we need to instantiate a :ref:`Settlement Factory <type-daml-finance-interface-settlement-factory-factory-31525>` contract.

 .. literalinclude:: ../../../code-samples/getting-started/daml/Scripts/Settlement.daml
   :language: daml